alan-phobos/lldb-objc/docs/PERFORMANCE.md

 ## Summary

-The `oclasses` command is optimized for enumerating ~10,000 Objective-C classes efficiently.
+The `ocls` command is optimized for enumerating ~10,000 Objective-C classes efficiently.

 ### Performance Results